Agent Ecosystem Testing

 The interpreted track and explicit track both documented that no agent received the target content from https://docs.anthropic.com/en/api/messages, and left open whether the cause was tool-layer URL rewriting or a server-side redirect.
 SC-2 runs on the raw track provide additional perspective.

 Across six raw track agents, the redirect destination https://platform.claude.com/docs/llms-full.txt appeared consistently in the error payload with enough fidelity that three agents, GLM-5.1, Kimi K2.6, and Claude Sonnet 4.6 successfully called read_url_content a second time against the redirect target and received valid chunked responses.
-This pattern is inconsistent with silent pre-network URL substitution: if the tool were rewriting before the request was made, the redirect destination wouldn’t be actionable through a follow-up call.
+This pattern is inconsistent with silent pre-network URL substitution: if the tool were rewriting before the request formed, the redirect destination wouldn’t be actionable through a follow-up call.
 The more consistent explanation is that read_url_content makes the network call, receives a server-side redirect, identifies the destination in the error response, and halts rather than following automatically.
 Agent interpretation of this information diverged:

 Agent Response